iammuhammadbinsadiq/Deep-Learning-Models-Applications/CNN/readme.md

   - *cnn_fashion_mnist_classification.ipynb*: A detailed implementation of CNN for classifying images from the Fashion MNIST dataset.

 - **Real-Time Object Detection**
-  - *object_detection_ssd_mobilenet.ipynb*: Implementation of a real-time object detection system using SSD MobileNet V2, complete with image processing and detection visualization.
+  - *cnn_real_time_object_detection.ipynb*: Implementation of a real-time object detection system using YOLOv4 and OpenCV, complete with video stream processing and detection visualization.

 ## Getting Started